fohrloop/wakepy/docs/source/methods-reference.md

 - **Name**: `SetThreadExecutionState`
 - **Introduced in**: wakepy 0.1.0
-- **How it works**: It calls the [SetThreadExecutionState](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setthreadexecutionstate) function from the Kernel32.dll with ES_CONTINUOUS and ES_SYSTEM_REQUIRED flags when activating, and with ES_CONTINUOUS when deactivating.
+- **How it works**: It calls the [SetThreadExecutionState](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setthreadexecutionstate) function from the Kernel32.dll with ES_CONTINUOUS and ES_SYSTEM_REQUIRED flags when activating [`keep.running`](#keep-running-mode) mode, and additionally ES_DISPLAY_REQUIRED flag when activating [`keep.presenting`](#keep-presenting-mode) mode.
+Uses the  ES_CONTINUOUS flag for deactivating.
 Note that currently it is not possible to use two wakepy modes using SetThreadExecutionState at the same time in the same thread!
 (See: [Issue 167](https://github.com/fohrloop/wakepy/issues/167))
 - **Multiprocess safe?**: Yes
 - **What if the process holding the lock dies?**: The lock is automatically removed.
 - **How to check it?**: Run `powercfg /requests` in an elevated cmd or Powershell.